 <A>Introduction

-Damming the Narmada River has been a central focus of the Indian state and its policymakers since at least the 1960s.
+Damming the Narmada River was a central focus of the Indian state and its policymakers since at least the 1960s.
 In a country of crippling poverty, and overwhelmingly dependent on an agricultural cycle itself reliant on the annual monsoon, the benefits of large dams appeared a panacea.
-The Narmada Valley Development Project, a vast and ambitious infrastructure program dammed the entire Narmada watershed, a region spanning most of central India (Brieger and Sauer 2000; Kothari and Bhartari 1984).
-The crown of this grand concrete body constricting the Narmada is the Sardar Sarovar Dam – 200 metres high and stretched across the river just as it emerges onto the wide coastal plains of southern Gujarat.
+The Narmada Valley Development Project, a vast and ambitious infrastructure program begun in 1985 dammed the entire Narmada watershed, a region spanning most of central India (Brieger and Sauer 2000; Kothari and Bhartari 1984).
+The crown of this grand concrete body constricting the Narmada is the Sardar Sarovar Dam – close to 200 metres high and stretched across the river just as it emerges onto the wide coastal plains of southern Gujarat.
 A great concrete behemoth marking one final moment of capture and control, as a rapidly industrialising, modern nation-state asserts its mastery.

 Yet, concealed behind the dam’s walls is an altogether different story that opposes itself to, and rends itself apart from, the orderly visions of the Indian state.
 Over a million people – most from Adivasi communities that live along the banks of the river – have been displaced and hundreds of thousands of hectares of ancient teak forests have been submerged.
 The widespread loss of insect, plant and animal life because of submergence continues to frustrate attempts at systematic quantification.
 Thousands of sites of communal significance, sacred groves and community forests were cleared and drowned with almost no planning, community participation or impact assessment (Baviskar 1995).
 Nonetheless, the State continues to insist on the dam’s communal benefits drawing an equivalence with traditional, community-based mechanisms of watershed management.
 Bunds – small, stone and mud structures that slow or temporarily hold up the flow of water through a small stream – are a common presence in the arid mountainous regions through which the Narmada flows.
 The bund does for a particular village what the dam is ostensibly supposed to do for entire provinces.
 The state imaginary of the dam embraces this continuity.
 Between the dam and the bund: rational planning and a practice of the ages.
 The Sardar Sarovar is only a large bund; not one village, but a hundred villages will benefit in the same way as they always have from their bunds.
 Dam-building is only a centralisation – even, a rationalisation – of practices that are always-already underway.